-2.4.7 Total absorption and scattering (in situ measurements)
+2.3.7 Total absorption and scattering (in situ measurements)

-In situ vertical profiles of absorption (a, m-1) and beam attenuation (c, m-1) were acquired at nine wavelengths (412, 440, 488, 510, 555, 630, 532 or 650 depending on instrument configuration, 676, and 715 nm) using a flow-through in situ absorbance-attenuance meter (AC9, Wetlabs).
+In situ vertical profiles of absorption (a, m-1) and beam attenuation (c, m-1) were acquired at nine wavelengths (412, 440, 488, 510, 555, 630, 532 or 650 depending on the instrument configuration, 676, and 715 nm) using a flow-through in situ absorbance-attenuance meter (AC9, Wetlabs).
 As the measurements are referenced to pure (Milli-Q) water, the obtained absorption and attenuation coefficients exclude the contribution of water.
 To correct absorption measurements for incomplete recovery of scattered light, a(715) was subtracted from a(λ<715).
 Scattering coefficients (b, m-1), were calculated by subtracting absorption from attenuation.
 As the contribution of molecular (water) scattering is excluded (see above), this coefficient essentially corresponds to particle scattering and is hereafter denoted bp (m-1).

+The such derived values for a, bp, and c were subsequently averaged over the first attenuation length (1 / KEd) to provide values representative of the surface layer.
+Due to practical difficulties when operating the AC-9 from a helicopter (e.g., trapped air in the instrument), the availability of a, bp, and c values is limited for helicopter-based campaigns, especially for COASTlOOC 3 (Adriatic Sea).
+Surface-to-bottom depth merging of the full AC-9 profiles has not been attempted so far, but this is envisaged for a potential future reprocessing of the COASTlOOC dataset (see Section 5).

 3. Data quality control and data processing